 Jack Satter Foundation

 The Jack Satter Foundation is a private foundation established by Jack Satter during his lifetime.
-Mr. Satter died in 2014, and today the Jack Satter Foundation continues his commitment to helping the elderly, particularly Jewish seniors, young people with physical and developmental disabilities, and veterans.
+Mr. Satter died in 2014, and today the Jack Satter Foundation continues his commitment to helping the elderly, particularly Jewish seniors, young people with physical and/or developmental disabilities, young people with mental health issues and/or substance use disorders, and veterans.
 The Foundation also supports individuals and families facing cancer and Alzheimer's disease.
+Grants are made to organizations primarily serving communities in Massachusetts and in Palm Beach, Florida.

 The Foundation's grants range in size from $25,000 to $1 million, depending on the program's size, duration, and/or complexity.
 The Foundation does not allocate specific dollar amounts to its areas of interest or to particular geographical areas.

-The Foundation primarily makes program grants, but will consider endowment, research, and general operating support requests opportunities on a case-by-case basis.
+The Foundation primarily makes program grants, but will consider endowment, research, and general operating support requests on a case-by-case basis.

 The Jack Satter Foundation looks for organizations that: